 Now, these are the ultimate Evo's.
 A few cosmetic changes, white and red colour-coding.
 The real deal!
 Not for the faint-hearted.

-Head of tuning at Ralliart UK [now Xtreme Autos - See Ralliart goes "Xtreme"] Toney Cox stated that you would need a serious motorbike to keep with the Extreme.
-I can believe him!
+Head of tuning at Ralliart UK [now Xtreme Autos - See Ralliart goes "Xtreme"] Toney Cox stated that you would need a serious motorbike to keep with the Extreme [Quoted from the Mitsubishi Lancer Story DVD] I can believe him!
 The Evo VI Extreme can be picked up for under £25k now.
 A bargain!
 Power figures are as follows: